New Zealand cricket team in England in 1986: One Day International series

-Before the Test series began, the two sides played a two-match One Day International series.
+Before the Test series began, the two teams played a two-match One Day International series.
 New Zealand won the first match and England the second.
 The trophy was awarded to New Zealand based on a better run rate.

 Test series

 The first and third matches of the three-match series were drawn.
 New Zealand won the second match by eight wickets.

 England's four wicket-keepers at Lord's

 On day two of the first Test at Lord's, England's wicket-keeper Bruce French was hit on the head whilst batting by a delivery from Richard Hadlee.
 The injury, which occurred during the first innings of the match, forced him to go to hospital with concussion.
 As a consequence England required the use of a substitute wicket-keeper at the start of New Zealand's first innings.
 Batsman Bill Athey initially kept wicket but after only two overs former England wicket-keeper Bob Taylor, who had retired from first-class cricket but was working for the match sponsors as a host, replaced Athey, with the consent of the New Zealanders.
 (Note: The Laws of Cricket at the time permitted a specialist wicket-keeper to act as a substitute.
 The Laws have since been changed to permit only one of the players who started the match to keep wicket in Test matches.)
 Taylor kept wicket for the rest of day two before, on the following day, being replaced during the first session by Hampshire wicket-keeper Bobby Parks for the remainder of New Zealand's first innings.
 Following a rest day and the completion of England's innings, French was able to return on the final day of the match to keep wickets during New Zealand's second innings.
 None of the four keepers employed by England during the match took a catch or effected a stumping.